flatironinstitute/nemos/docs/quickstart.md

 #### Poisson GLM for Feature Analysis

 !!! info "Non-Linear Mapping"
-    This section showcases the use of basis as a non-linear mapping.
+    This section showcases the use of basis as a non-linear mapping.<br>
+    For a real-data example, check out [this tutorial](../generated/tutorials/plot_05_place_cells).

 <img src="../assets/glm_features_scheme.svg" width="100%">